 Maximum Out-of-Pocket amount is the sum of the Deductible Amount, Prescription Drug Deductible Amount (if applicable), Copayment Amount, and Coinsurance Percentage of Covered Services, as shown in the Schedule of Benefits.
 After the Maximum Out-of-Pocket Amount is met for an individual, Coordinated Care pays 100% of Eligible Expenses for that individual.
-The family Maximum Out-of-Pocket Amount is two times the individual

-Maximum Out-of-Pocket Amount.
-For family coverage, the family Maximum Out-of-Pocket Amount can be met with the combination of any one or more covered persons' Eligible Expenses.
+The family Maximum Out-of-Pocket Amount is two times the individual Maximum Out-of-Pocket Amount.
+For family coverage, the family Maximum Out-of-Pocket Amount, once a Member has met the individual Maximum Out-of-Pocket, the remainder of the family Maximum Out-Of-Pocket can be met with the combination of any one or more covered person's Eligible Expenses.
 A covered person's maximum out-of-pocket will not exceed the individual maximum out-of-pocket amount.